Woodworking vise

-A woodworking vise is a type of vise adapted to the various needs of woodworkers and woodworking.
+A woodworking vise (vice in UK English) is a type of vise adapted to the various needs of woodworkers and woodworking.
 Several types have evolved to meet differing primary functions, falling under the general categories of front and end vises, reflecting their positions on a workbench.

 Bench location

 There are two main locations for a vise (vice in UK English sp.) or vises on a workbench: on the front, a workbench's long face, known as a "front" ("face", or "shoulder") vise, and on the end, known as a "tail" vise.
 Either or both may be mounted on the right side of their face to allow a workpiece extending from them to be more easily worked by a right-handed person, though a common arrangement is with the front vise mounted on the left of a long side and the tail on the right side of the diagonally opposite end.

 Aids

 A woodworking vise holds work in its jaws, or compressed against a bench dog or holdfast.
 Holes to receive these stops or clamps are typically drilled in line with a vise in 3-4" intervals, with others added to the benchtop to serve various purposes.